Sousxs/Sousxs/README.md

 <br />

 Hi, I'm Pedro Henrique, a backend developer from Brasil.
-Dedicated to Java and Computer Science .
+Dedicated to Computer Science .

 <br />